Hybrid teams have become the new normal. Running a hybrid team poses new challenges you have never had to deal with in the office.

 The manager can’t make all the decisions; this has to be a team effort, so I went to the team and asked, “Hey, how do we make this work?”
 It was a part of the company culture that everyone felt like a part of the community.
 I focused on getting the team to commit to making the hybrid model work.

-We started with daily meetings and updates.
+We started with daily remote meetings and updates.
 The potential solutions include meeting synchronously with the remote engineer joining online, or using an asynchronous tool for updates like Slack.

 The common communication challenges are either the remote engineer being blocked or someone else needing their help when they’re not available.
 We established the rules of engagement for a hybrid team anticipating these issues and proactively coming up with solutions.
 Once it was ready, we kept iterating on it.